clevos/Baseball/README.md

 # My Capstone Project
+My capstone project is about analyzing baseball salaries from 1985 to 2016.
+Data was publicly avaliable over the internet which I download and imported.
+Using the technical skills I learned in previous coursework ([ISC-150](http://catalog.oswego.edu/preview_course_nopop.php?catoid=40&coid=58569),[ISC-325](http://catalog.oswego.edu/preview_course_nopop.php?catoid=42&coid=63732),[ISC-250](http://catalog.oswego.edu/preview_course_nopop.php?catoid=42&coid=64649),[ISC-329](http://catalog.oswego.edu/preview_course_nopop.php?catoid=42&coid=63733)), I built a multi-tier web application to analyze and present baseball players salaries from 1985 to 2016. how they change overtime which people should be able to see by clicking on the use case and clicking the word graph to show the line graph for that year.
+## Tech Stack
+1. Javascript
+2. Node.js
+3. Express.js
+4. Pug templates
+5. HTML
+6. CSS
+7. Bootstrap
+8. mySQL
+9. Chart.js
+10. Git
 ## Architecture
 ![architecture](screenShots/architecture.png)
 Request starts in the browser and is sent to the server as where the response is sent from the server to the browser.